-1. Broadly speaking, how are a director's duties and obligations affected when a company runs into financial difficulties?
-Specifically: are directors legally company is insolvent and, if not, what steps should a director take to mitigate any risk to him/her personally?
+Broadly speaking, how are a director's duties and obligations affected when a company runs into financial difficulties?
+Specifically: are directors legally obliged to file for insolvency if the company is insolvent and, if not, what steps should a director take to mitigate any risk to him/her personally?
 Directors are under a duty to operate and manage the company at all times in its general corporate interest, namely in the interest of the shareholders, the employees, and the creditors.
 This general duty is not affected by the company's financial difficulties.

-obliged to file for insolvency if the If a company is in financial difficulties, the directors should hold regular board meetings, seek professional advice and maintain regular contact with the company's banks and main creditors.
+obliged to file for insolvency if theIf a company is in financial difficulties, the directors should hold regular boardcompany is insolvent and, if not,meetings, seek professional advice and maintain regular contact with the company'swhat steps should a director takebanks and main creditors.

-If the continuity of company is threatened (which is assumed if the net assets of the company fall below half of its share capital (capital social/maatschappelijk kapitaal) in the last financial statements), the directors can apply to the competent commercial court for a "judicial reorganisation" (gerechtelijke reorganisatie/ réorganisation judiciaire).
+If the continuity of company is threatened (which is assumed if the net assets of the company fall below half of its share capital (capital social/maatschappelijk kapitaal) in the last financial statements), the directors can apply to the competent commercial court for a "judicial reorganisation" (gerechtelijke reorganisatie/réorganisation judiciaire).
 This procedure is described in more detail in the answer to question 6 below.